Zefyrus94/asw-sfingegram/README.md

 # SFINGEGRAM

-Project of the Software Analysis and Design for the academic year 2020-2021
+Project of the Software Analysis and Design course for the academic year 2020-2021

 ## Description of this project